 During the spring semester of your first year, you will have Anatomy Class at the Wake Forest University School of Medicine in Downton Winston Salem, NC.
 This facility is located approximately 2 miles from WSSU.
-You will be able to access the gated lot using your Wake Forest Badge during the spring semester of 2020.
-After that you will need to pay for parking, should you wish.
+You will be able to access the gated lot using your Wake Forest Badge during the spring semester of 2022.
+The cost of parking is \$100.00 per semester and is the responsibility of the student.
 Parking violations on the medical campus are taken very seriously and can result in a fine or the towing of your car from the premises.